 When planning your visit take into consideration that many of the places here are closed during the Shabbat.

 Once a poor neighborhood where sketchy characters used to roam its streets, nowadays Monti is one of the hidden gems of Rome.
 A hip vibrant neighborhood with bohemian ambiance, loads of unique shops and eateries and youthful vibes.
-It is located in the center of Rome, minutes from the Colosseum so make sure to visit this delightful cool neighborhood for a laid-back afternoon or a pleasurable evening.
-What to do in Monti?
+It is located just near the center of Rome, minutes from the area known as ancient Rome where you can find the Colosseum, the Roman Forum and Platine Hill.
+After you explore these historic sites, make sure to visit Monti.
+This delightful cool neighborhood is the perfect place to spend a laid-back afternoon or a pleasurable evening.

 Visit Mercato Monti – During the weekends this unique market offers a variety of clothing and accessories made by the city’s up and coming designers and artists.
 There is also some vintage clothing and all accompanied by music and lively atmosphere.